This section covers the basics of various chatbot concepts.

 - Questions, which the bot would use to understand the full context of the conversation.
 An example would be “How would you like me to report the temperature?
 In Celsius or Fahrenheit?”

-Bot responses can contain text, button(s), image(s), video(s), rich-content gallery or defined using a custom plugin.
+Bot responses can contain text, button(s), image(s), video(s), rich-content gallery or responses from custom plugin(s) or script(s).